 The next time you consider adopting a puppy that costs $300 versus $2000, please consider what has gone into the planning, daily care, and quality of care of raising that puppy.

 Decide where you would like to invest your money.

 There are always risks involved when dealing with living creatures.
 Where do you want your money to go?
 Your money will support one of the following businesses:

-A puppy mill who abuses and neglects their dogs and puppies
+A puppy mill that abuses and neglects its dogs and puppies

 I'm not bitter...
 I promise.
 But I do feel undervalued.
-I feel guilty that some families can't afford a better dog.
-I feel frustrated that so many buyers are unknowingly (and knowingly!) supporting abusive breeders.
-And I feel motivated to continue to do my best to educate buyers about what their money is actually buying.
+I feel guilty that some families can't afford a dog raised by a breeder who values their time and energy.
+I feel frustrated that many buyers unknowingly (and knowingly!) support abusive breeders.
+And I feel motivated to continue to do my best to educate buyers about what their money is buying.
 But I'm fighting an uphill battle every day.

-I'm fighting against puppy mills, backyard breeders, and ignorant buyers.
+I'm fighting against puppy mills, unscrupulous breeders, and confused buyers.

 My husband tells me, after every litter I raise and send off,